Quality improvement made simple

 Improving quality is about making health care safe, effective, patient-centred, timely, efficient and equitable.
 It’s about giving the people closest to problems affecting care quality the time, permission, skills and resources they need to solve them.
 In the history of the NHS, there has never been a greater focus on improving the quality of health services.

-As we shift from the emergency phase of COVID-19 it is vital that health and care workforces are able and supported to lead radical service change and improvements through re-starting, re-designing or developing new processes, pathways and services.
+It is vital that health and care workforces are able and supported to lead radical service change and improvements through re-starting, re-designing or developing new processes, pathways and services.

 This guide offers an explanation of some popular approaches used to improve quality, including where they have come from, their underlying principles and their efficacy and applicability within the health care arena.
 It also describes the factors that can help to ensure the successful use of these approaches and methods to improve the quality of care processes, pathways and services.